kestra-io/docs/content/blogs/data-orchestration-beyond-analytics.md

 Airflow works for data engineering, but it struggles when you need to automate workflows for the [entire IT department](https://kestra.io/blogs/2023-12-14-orchestration-problems-and-complexity) with multiple teams, environments, internal systems, and external APIs.

-If next to data pipelines, you also need to automate customer-facing processes, business operations, or DevOps tasks, this is where Kestra shines.
+If next to data pipelines, you're also automating customer-facing processes, business operations, or DevOps tasks, that's where Kestra shines.

 For example, **Airpaz**, a travel platform, [needed to orchestrate](https://kestra.io/use-cases/stories/5-airpaz-optimizes-travel-data-workflows-with-kestra) data movement between booking systems, payment gateways, and CRM tools.
 Their workflows extended far beyond analytics and reporting — they needed to ensure reliable coordination across multiple critical applications.
 Kestra allowed them to keep their operational systems in sync, providing a reliable booking experience for millions of customers.